Trevelopment/mazdatweaks/AIO-FAQ.md

 > -   Try disconnecting for at least 5 seconds and then reconnecting your phone.
 > -   Try connecting the phone in different modes such as MTP or PTP.
 > -   Using CastScreen together with AA installed can be tricky, a trick is to put your phone in PTP mode to disconnect from AA.
 Then do not disconnect your phone until you are finished screen casting or AA will launch and steal focus.
-> -   Try connecting to SSH through USB through localhost:2222, if you cannot connect then something is wrong with the CastScreen installation. _If you get an error like: connection closed by foregn host or something like that try toggling wifi._
+> -   Try connecting to SSH through USB through localhost:2222, if you cannot connect then something is wrong with the CastScreen installation. _If you get an error like: connection closed by foreign host or something like that try toggling Wi-Fi._
 > -   CastScreen-Receiver uses the same module as the video player to display and therefor can suffer similar performance issues if the nav_sd card is being used.
 If you are experiencing issues, removing the nav card will improve screen casting performance.

 * * *

 **Whats Up With Android Auto Headunit App?**

 >  **Android Auto Headunit App for MZD is an ongoing development** by many developers all around the world.
 The project was forked from a fully reverse engineered AA headunit app by the late great Mike Reid and ported to the MZD infotainment system where it underwent development by some extremely talented developers.
 The Mazda community waited for an official version to come out but was met with empty promises, driving a few determined hackers to create a fully working version first.
-As of now [Android Auto Headunit App ver.1.09](http://aa.mazdatweaks.win) is free of major bugs and works as it should well before an official version was released... if that ever even happens.
+>  The official Android Auto has been released but requires a FW & hardware USB hub upgrade.
+Note that the community version of AA Headunit App may not function with v70.

 * * *